Myanmar sentences lawmaker from Suu Kyi's party to death

 'Tip off'

-Phyo Zeyar Thaw -- whose real name is Maung Kyaw -- was arrested at an apartment in the commercial hub Yangon following a "tip-off and cooperation from dutiful citizens," the junta's information team said.
+Phyo Zeyar Thaw -- whose real name is Maung Kyaw -- was arrested at an apartment in the commercial hub Yangon following a "tip-off and cooperation from dutiful citizens," according to the junta.

+The former lawmaker -- who also goes by the name Phyo Zeyar Thaw -- was in possession of two pistols, ammunition and an M-16 rifle, it said at the time.

 He had been accused of orchestrating several attacks on regime forces, including the brazen shooting on a commuter train in Yangon in August that killed five policemen.

+A hip-hop pioneer in Myanmar whose subversive rhymes irked the previous junta, he was jailed in 2008 for membership in an illegal organisation and possession of foreign currency.

-He was elected to parliament from Suu Kyi's National League for Democracy party in the 2015 elections that ushered in a transition to civilian rule.
+He was elected to parliament from Suu Kyi's NLD in the 2015 elections that ushered in a transition to civilian rule.

-Kyaw Min Yu, who rose to prominence during Myanmar's 1988 student uprising has been arrested in an overnight raid in October.
+Kyaw Min Yu, who rose to prominence during Myanmar's 1988 student uprising was arrested in an overnight raid in October.

 Part of the so-called 88 Generation movement that challenged Myanmar's previous military government, the junta issued an arrest warrant for him last year, alleging he had incited unrest with his social media posts.